acgetchell/mundus-atrox/src/journals/twenty-second.md

 Round 1

-1. The creature teleports near us and whips us, doing 15 HP damage.
+1. The creature Teleports near us and whips us, doing 15 HP damage.
 Another hit does 16 slashing and 10 lightning damage. *Steve* gets hit for 13 HP damage and pulled back with the whip.
 2. *CoralKing* Shadow Steps behind *Droki* and hit him with his staff, doing 27 HP damage.
 And uses his stunning strike, but misses.
 3. The Derro attacks *CoralKing* back and does 65 HP damage.
-He teleports behind the group.
+He Teleports behind the group.
 4. Everyone within 30 ft of *Calmul* gains 6 HP in health.
 5. I cast Crusader’s Mantle
 6. *Avren* hits the Balor with her rapier and only 3 HP hits.